 How An Anxiety Podcast Can Help

 Whether you experience occasional anxiety, live with an anxiety disorder, or have a loved one with anxiety, there may be a podcast that can help.
-With health and fitness being the 5th most popular genre of podcasts, many podcasts are centered on mental health, giving a plethora of choices to pick from.
+Many podcasts are centered on mental health, potentially giving you a plethora of choices to pick from.
 If you don’t know where to begin, here are some top-rated anxiety podcasts.